diodesign/diosix/BUILDING.md

 * `riscv64imac-unknown-none-elf`
 * `riscv64gc-unknown-none-elf`

-Once built, the compiled kernel executable can be found in `target/<CPU architecture>/release/kernel` for the given `<CPU architecture>`.
+Once built, the compiled hypervisor executable can be found in `target/<CPU architecture>/release/hypervisor` for the given `<CPU architecture>`.
 If `qemu-system-riscv32` and `qemu-system-riscv32` are in your run path, you can build and run diosix with one command.
 To build or rebuild diosix for 32-bit RISC-V targets and run it in Qemu, use the following: